Our Industry

 Production Volumes

 Total volume of fruit marketed fluctuates from season to season, due to seasonal conditions and the irregular bearing nature of the crop.
-The average crop over the last three years has been approximately 70,000-75,000 tonnes.
-The gross value of production (GVP) at farm gate is approximately $185 million (or above) per annum.
+The average crop over the last three years has been approximately 70,000 tonnes, but seasonally volumes can fluctuate between 65,000 tonnes to 80,000 tonnes.
+The gross value of production (GVP) at farm gate is approximately $225 million (or above) per annum.

 Varieties